 George Everest is one of the go-to places in Mussoorie and to reach here one has to hike for an hour.
 It is a fairly simple hike with a defined route.

 This place is really peaceful and quiet with Tibetan flags stretching from one corner to another.
-The specialty about the name is that Sir George Everest who was surveyor-general of India was responsible for completing the Trigonometric Survey of India and thus, a tribute was made for him.
+The specialty of the name is that Sir George Everest who was the surveyor-general of India was responsible for completing the Trigonometric Survey of India and thus, a tribute was made for him.